jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 According to Bloomberg News about two-thirds of data-centers that were built or developed in 2022 are located in areas that are already under "water-stress" [^13].
 In the US alone "AI servers [...] could generate an annual water footprint ranging from 731 to 1,125 million m3" [^53].

+It's not only an American problem, though.
+In other areas of the world the water-thirsty data centers also compete with the drinking water supply for humans [^59].

 #### Electronic Waste